fuzzylogicxx/fuzzylogic/posts/mar-2020-record-purchases-isolated-moments.md

 </figure>

-So sang D-Train on _Music_ in 1983 and never has it been more apt than during the Coronavirus situation.
+So sang D-Train on _Music_ in 1983 and never has the sentiment been more apt than during the current Coronavirus situation.

+Cooped up at home and deprived of face-to-face contact with our friends and family, I’ve been finding that music can really help lift the spirits.

-Let’s dive into the bumper stack of wax that has been keeping me (mostly) sane during lockdown.
+Let’s dive into the stack of wax that has been keeping me (mostly) sane during lockdown.

 ## The Stance Brothers - Minor Minor